Diana Dors: Final years

-Having turned her life story into a cash flow through interviews and leaked tabloid stories, like many celebrities in their later careers, she turned to an autobiography to generate retirement cash.
+Having turned her life story into a cash flow through interviews and leaked tabloid stories, she turned to an autobiography to generate retirement cash.
 In 1960, she wrote and published Swingin' Dors, and between 1978 and 1984, she published four autobiographical books under her own name: For Adults Only, Behind Closed Dors, Dors by Diana, and A. to Z. of Men.

 Diana Dors was the subject of This Is Your Life on two occasions, in April 1957, when she was surprised by Eamonn Andrews at the BBC Television Theatre, and in October 1982, when Andrews surprised her at London's Royalty Theatre.

 By the early 1980s, when she went through her first round of cancer treatment, her weight had significantly increased; she addressed the issue through co-writing a diet book, and creating a diet and exercise videocassette.
 This resulted in her working for TV-am, ITV's breakfast station, in the summer of 1983, in a regular slot "Diana Dors Diet" focusing on diet and nutrition, tracking her progress in shedding weight, along with that of twelve fellow dieters, the "Dors Dozen".
 This later developed into an agony aunt segment once Dors had reached her target weight.
 As the cancer treatment took its toll again, however, her appearances became less frequent.
 She sued the show for withholding her fan mail.

 Her last public appearance was in cabaret at Harpoon Louie's, Earl's Court, West London, on 15 April 1984, where she looked considerably frail, but stood throughout her whole set.
 Her final (posthumous) film appearance was in Steaming (1985).